Aydinhamedi/PyTorch-Project-Template/README.md

 To run the code, simply open the `main.ipynb` Jupyter notebook and execute the cells in order.

-## 🤝 Contributing

-Contributions are welcome!
-Please read the contributing guidelines before making any changes.

 ## 📚 Citing
 ```bib
 @software{Hamedi_PyTorch-Project-Template,